 The ICANN Board should take the lead to develop the structure and metrics for plan and report.
 An overview of the recommendations generated by this review team will be the ground for the design.
 The envisioned implementation timeline should be within 6 months.

-Priority: [TO BE PROVIDED]
+Priority: Medium

-Level of Consensus: [TO BE PROVIDED]
+Level of Consensus: fully consensus?

 Possible impact of GDPR and other applicable laws

-[TO BE PROVIDED]
+the impact of GDPR will be reflected in the implementation of specific recommendation, thus there will be no direct impact of GDPR on the recommendation generated by this subgroup.